-The Routledge Handbook of Heritage and Ethics
+The Routledge Handbook of Heritage Ethics

-Author: Andreas Pantazatos , John Schofield (University of York, UK) , Tracy Ireland , Rouran Zhang (Nankai University, China)
+Author: Andreas Pantazatos , Tracy Ireland , John Schofield (University of York, UK) , Rouran Zhang (Nankai University, China)

 Publisher: Taylor & Francis Ltd